 Don't Overlook the Subsequent Injuries Benefits Trust Fund

-According to California's Department of Industrial Relations, the Subsequent Injuries Benefits Trust Fund (SIBTF) provides additional compensation for some disabled workers who are injured on the job and already have a prior disability.
-Created in 1945, the SIBTF encourages employers to hire disabled workers, without the worry of being fully responsible for pre-existing disabilities.
+According to California's Department of Industrial Relations, the Subsequent Injuries Benefits Trust Fund (SIBTF) provides additional compensation for some disabled workers who are injured on the job and have a prior disability.
+Created in 1945, the SIBTF encourages employers to hire disabled workers without the worry of being fully responsible for pre-existing disabilities.
 In addition, it encourages workers with pre-existing disabilities to seek employment.

 The lawyers at Gordon, Edelstein, Krepack, Grant, Felton & Goldstein, LLP (GEK) are well-versed in the intricacies of the SIBTF and the SIBTF benefits available.
 We have successfully identified and obtained valuable SIBTF benefits for seriously injured workers.
 If you would like to speak with a GEK attorney about your legal options, please call 213-739-7000 or click here.